 - Visit the Buddy Holly Center—Lubbock is proud to call itself the birthplace of the rock and roll legend Buddy Holly.
 The center is easy to spot with its oversized sculpture of Holly’s signature black-rimmed spectacles out front.
 Exhibits include examples of the legend’s childhood homework, instruments, photographs, and clothing.

 - Take a driving tour of the Texas Tech campus—One of the most beautiful college settings in the country, filled with well-maintained gardens and a sculpture garden featuring 100+ pieces.

 - Get a taste of “West Texas Wine Country”—With samplings and tours, favorite wineries include Llano Estacado Winery and McPherson Cellars.
-To kill two birds with one stone, visit La Diosa Cellars where you can not only sample a wide variety of wines, but you can accompany them with some outstanding Spanish-style tapas.
+To kill two birds with one stone, visit La Diosa Cellars, where you can not only sample a wide variety of wines but also accompany them with some outstanding Spanish-style tapas.

 - Get a feel of the “Wild West”—At the National Ranching Heritage Center, you’ll see 48 authentic ranching structures spread over 16 acres.
-Inside you’ll find housed hundreds of artifacts and art pieces, telling the story of the area’s history.
+Inside you’ll find hundreds of artifacts and art pieces housed, telling the story of the area’s history.

 Whatever you decide to see, be careful driving to get there.
 Although you can get anywhere quickly, Texas’s eleventh largest city can still pose some traffic challenges.
-Consider tasking a defensive driving course to make sure you get to your wherever safely.
+So consider taking a defensive driving course to make sure you get to your wherever safely.

 No Matter Your Plans